 SIEL's AM services primarily include investment management programmes delivered to institutions and individual investors through intermediaries.
 Investment management programmes in non-US markets are offered predominantly in the form of Undertakings for Collective Investment in Transferable Securities ("UCITS") operated by SEI affiliates.
 These are public limited companies with the objective of collective investment in transferable securities and other liquid financial assets of capital raised from the public and operating on the principle of risk spreading in accordance with the European Communities Undertakings for Collective Investment in Transferable Securities regulations.
 SIEL is the named distributor of the UCITS but is not the investment manager nor administrator.
 The UCITS are registered in the Republic of Ireland.
-The Regulated Asset Management services offered by SIEL to its clients consists of:
+The regulated Asset Management services offered by SIEL to its clients consists of:

 - Distribution of UCITS Funds

 - Investment Advice

-- Discretionary Fund Management Services

-- Portfolio Management Services to Independent Financial Advisers
+- Portfolio Management

 - Custody of client assets